mingtang/mingtang.github.io/photography.md

 			<a href="{{ site.url }}/photography/2015/11/29/bryce-canyon/">
 				<h6>Bryce Canyon National Park</h6>
 			</a>
-			<p>he views of Bryce Canyon in winter are breathtaking.
+			<p>The views of Bryce Canyon in winter are breathtaking.
 This national park is not really a canyon, but is famous for its numerous giant amphitheaters... <a href="{{ site.url }}/photography/2015/11/29/bryce-canyon/">Read More</a></p>
 		</div>
 	</div>